MichaelLoka/age-viewer/README.md

 	```

   # How to start using Age-Viewer
- - To start using Age-Viewer we need to have a running postgreSQL database server with Apache Age Extension
+ - To start using Age-Viewer we need to have a running PostgreSQL database server with Apache Age Extension
 	 ### Setting up the PostgreSQL server with AGE extension
 	-  Easiest way  for Windows, Mac-OS and Linux Environment using **Docker**